- What Dashboards Are and Why They Matter

 Where this helps:

 - Current overdue tasks.
-A manager opens Planner and immediately sees 12.
+A manager opens Planner and immediately sees a number.
 This indicates the number of tasks currently past their deadlines.
 There’s no need for them to open filters or count anything manually.
 The number is large and red, so the signal is clear: it is time to take action.
 Something went wrong, and you see it immediately.

 - Team workload by project.
 Let’s assume you are managing a project and want to see how work is distributed across the team.
 A donut chart shows the breakdown: Dave has 40% of the tasks, Abby has 15%, and three other team members each have 15%.
 You can quickly see that Dave is overloaded, while someone else still has capacity.
 Without the chart, you might only notice the imbalance after deadlines start slipping.